 08 of 09

 It is a bit of a stretch to call this a "day trip" because it is about 10 hours of travel.
 However, for die-hard wildlife lovers who want to see these massive, antediluvian beasts rise and fall so gracefully through the water, book a tour that will take you from a central Montreal location to Rivière-du-Loup for a three-hour guided cruise.Continue to 9 of 9 below.

 09 of 09

-This museum is in Saint-Constant about 15 minutes or so by car from downtown Montreal, but over an hour by public transit, so it does take a little planning.
-The indoor and outdoor exhibitions are really family friendly - comprehensive and detailed enough to interest adults, but interactive and fun for kids.
+The Canadian Railway Museum is in Saint-Constant about a 15- minute drive by car from downtown Montreal, but just over an hour by public transit, so it does take a little planning.
+The indoor and outdoor exhibitions are really family-friendly as well as comprehensive and detailed to interest adults and interactive and fun for kids.